vippsas/vipps-developers/common-topics/http-response-codes.md

 | `429 Too Many Requests` | Look at table below to view current rate limits        |
 | `500 Server Error`      | An internal Vipps problem.                             |

-HTTP responses with errors from the application gateway contain one error JSON object.
+HTTP responses with errors from the application gateway contain one or more `error` JSON object.
-Error responses produced from the application gateway include `401`, `403`, `422` and `429`.
+Error responses from the application gateway include `401`, `403`, `422` and `429`.

 Note that the HTTP responses that contain errors from the Vipps backend will contain an *array* of JSON objects.